-- Serves on the county's AUTOMATIC DATA PROCESSING BOARD* to authorize any purchase, lease, or contract for data processing equipment for county officers.
+- Serves on the County’s Information Technology (IT) Board to authorize any purchase, lease or contract for IT equipment used throughout county offices.

-- Serves as secretary and chief administrator of the county's MICROFILMING BOARD* to authorize and purchase, lease, or contract for microfilming equipment in county offices and to oversee the operation \ of the county's microfilming center and services.
+- Serves as secretary and chief administrator of the County’s Microfilming Board to authorize and purchase, lease or contract for microfilming equipment in County offices and to oversee the operation of the County’s microfilming center, services and employees.

 - Collects fees for documents filed in the Recorder's office and pays these monies into the county's general fund.

 - Maintains an accurate record of all monies appropriated to the Recorder's office for its operation.